 The Fellowship is a 9-month learning experience, beginning in September 2014.

 Who should apply to be an AVODAH Fellow?

-- You are 1-5 years into a career in antipoverty work, and spend at least part of your time working directly with individuals living in poverty.
+- You are 1-5 years into a career in antipoverty work.

 - You have a demonstrated interest in exploring the intersections of Jewish life and identity and antipoverty work.

 - You have a commitment to personal growth and an active interest in building community and developing the power of a network.

 - You have a desire to be part of a group learning environment and intentional network during and after the Fellowship.

 Can you say more about how you define antipoverty work?
 I don’t work at a non profit or social service agency but I’m interested in this program!